-The figure indicates the location of the 3-cell battery in an UMA configuration and provides a visual representation of the installation procedure.
+The figure indicates the location of the 3-cell battery and provides a visual representation of the installation procedure.

-- 1. Place the battery on the palm-rest and keyboard assembly and align the screw holes on the battery with the screw holes on the palm-rest and keyboard assembly. - 2.
+- 1. Place the battery on the palm-rest and keyboard assembly and align the screw holes on the battery with the screw holes on the palmrest and keyboard assembly. - 2.
 Install the four screws (M2x3) that secure the battery to the system board and palm-rest and keyboard assembly. - 3.
 Connect the battery cable to the system board.